Joint Forest Management

 The Government of Haryana had initiated Joint Forest Management in the state in the late seventies, much before it became a policy of the Ministry of Environment & Forests.
-The model developed in Sukho Majri village of Haryana, ensuring participation of people in protecting forests who were given rights over water and forest produce in return, is now world famous.
-The practice of participatory approach in forestry operations and forest management has continued in the state.
+The model developed in Sukho Majri village of Haryana, ensuring participation of people in protecting forests who were given rights over water and forest produce in return, is now world-famous.
+The practice of the participatory approach in forestry operations and forest management has continued in the state.
 Village level Village Forest Committees(VFC) have been constituted in over 817 villages under National Afforestation Programme (NAP).
 Besides this, 1135 VFCs have also been constituted under Japan International Cooperation Agency (JICA) funded Integrated Natural Resource Management Project and Haryana Community Forestry Project (HCFP).
-In all these programmes/projects, there is special thrust to empower women by providing them assistance in forming Self-Help Groups and training them to start some Income Generation Activity to improve their economic well being.
+In all these programs/projects, there is a special thrust to empower women by providing them assistance in forming Self-Help Groups and training them to start some Income Generation Activity to improve their economic well-being.

 Concept of Joint Forest Management

-Joint Forest Management programme is an endeavor to fulfill the forestry related needs and aspirations of the local people from the adjoining government forests with their active participation in protection and maintenance of these forests.
+Joint Forest Management program is an endeavor to fulfill the forestry-related needs and aspirations of the local people from the adjoining government forests with their active participation in the protection and maintenance of these forests.
 The Forest Department is undertaking the forestry interventions in these areas, which synchronize with the local felt needs.
-An atmosphere of goodwill and faith has been created whereby the people feel that it is their programme and the government is participating in it.
-The department is increasingly acting as facilitator to meet the aspirations of the local populace and in return seek their active participation in preventing the degradation of forests by eliminating illicit felling and grazing.
+An atmosphere of goodwill and faith has been created whereby the people feel that it is their program and the government is participating in it.
+The department is increasingly acting as a facilitator to meet the aspirations of the local populace and in return seek their active participation in preventing the degradation of forests by eliminating illicit felling and grazing.

 To arrest the degradation of forests, successive governments framed rules from time to time.
 These rules aimed at conserving and enriching the existing forests as well as bringing more eroded areas under tree cover.
 Whatever meager rights the locals had in these forests were insufficient in meeting their daily needs of forest produce.
 To bridge the difference between demands and supply, the people went in for illegal extraction of the same, which was opposed by the foresters.
 Thus, these stringent rules and regulations created a sense of alienation amongst the locals who were always at loggerheads with the foresters whom they thought were only interested in the conservation of forests as part of their official duty without caring for the genuine demands and welfare of the local inhabitants.